-- 5.1.1 Design and conduct training workshops targeting different GW users, communities and stakeholders to strengthen the capacity regarding technical and institutional resources for GW resource management - 5.1.2 Develop and introduce groundwater curricular offerings for students and/or professionals in at least one post-secondary institution in each of the participating countries. - 5.2.1 Collect, share, and archive project-related knowledge and learning at the local, national, and GMS level through a Sharepoint facility. - 5.2.2 Produce lessons learned notes, guidance notes, training curricula, and case studies on an ad hoc basis in English and other relevant languages. - 5.2.3 Disseminate the results of the project through a project-specific international conference and other professional conferences and events.
+- 5.1.1 Design and conduct training workshops targeting different GW users, communities and stakeholders to strengthen the capacity regarding technical and institutional resources for GW resource management. - 5.2.1 Collect, share, and archive project-related knowledge and learning at the local, national, and GMS level through a Sharepoint facility.